SalmaAlassal/BeRoot/Editors/vim/README.md

    - Line-wise visual mode (`V-LINE`)   : `V`
    - Block-wise visual mode (`V-BLOCK`) : `Ctrl-V `

+**If you find yourself using visual mode operation far more often than normal mode operations, be careful.
+This is an anti-pattern.** It takes more keystrokes to run a visual mode operation than its normal mode counterpart.
+For example, if you need to delete an inner word, why use four keystrokes, `viwd` (visually highlight an inner word then delete), if you can accomplish it with just three keystrokes (`diw`)?
+The latter is more direct and concise.
+Of course, there will be times when visual modes are appropriate, but in general, favor a more direct approach.

 # Command-line Mode (Cmdline or Last-Line Mode )

 It's used to give vim commands.
 When you are in this mode, the cursor goes to the bottom of the screen where you can type in different commands.